rkgofiitk/academic-issues.github.io/Topics/internationalStudentsMix.md

 Governance of institution by high qualified independent boards having academic.

 All the above points were general operating principles of most IITs when they were established on recommendations of the Viceroy's Committee on technical education headed by Prof Nalini Ranjan Sarkar.
-I am also certain that IISc has such a forward looking SoP on admitting international students.
+I am also sure that IISc has a forward-looking SoP for admitting international students.
 But over the years, the govt of the day tampered with administrative autonomy and sought to place pliable directors and appointed persons of questionable credentials as the Chairpersons of IITs.
-Even some of the educationists who were board chairpersons of different IITs tried to tinker IITs by micro-managing through the directors.
-So, on the paper, everything looks fine.
-Yet things are not conducive for admittance of International students.
-With or without NEP, no educational institute will ever become immune from external tinkering.
+Even some of the educationists who were board chairpersons of different IITs tried to tinker with IITs by micro-managing through the directors.
+So, on paper, everything looks fine.
+Yet things are not conducive to the admittance of international students.
+No educational institute will ever become immune from external tinkering with or without NEP.
 There is also an amount of rigidity among educationists, which prevented glasnost in engineering education.
-There are another class of pseudo academicians who like to do the bidding of the bureaucrats and the politicians to become Directors and Vice Chancellors.
+A class of pseudo academicians likes to do the bidding of the bureaucrats and the politicians to become Directors and Vice Chancellors.

 The less is said about the state universities, the better it is.
-The state Universities are under the direct control of the state govts, which never allows universities to frame their policies.
+The State Universities are under the direct control of the state govts, which never allows universities to frame their policies.
 Odisha, for example, has turned state universities into an extended arm of the state education dept.  A couple of vice-chancellors of Utkal and Berhampur Universities left before completing their terms.
 I am sure that same is true about other state govts.
 While commenting on his premature quitting, the former vice-chancellor of a state university commented that "the bureaucrat